 The creation process of HPL results in a smooth satin matt finish.
 It doesn’t have a reflective shine but it’s not fully flat matt, so it still has a wonderfully light and tactile feel.

 How durable is it?

-HPL is descendent of plastic making it one of the most durable decorative surface materials for the home.
-HPL is also available with special performance enhancing properties including chemical, fire and wear resistance.
+HPL is a descendant of plastic making it one of the most durable decorative surface materials for the home.
+High pressure surfaces are also available with special performance enhancing properties including chemical, fire and wear resistance.
 All of these qualities mean HPL is perfect for those messy family mealtimes, special occasions and big get togethers where there’s a lot going on on and around the table.
-Other finishes such as matt and gloss are fit for everyday use but the extensive creation process of HPL means it is even more strong, durable and resistant to scratching.
+Other finishes such as matt and gloss are fit for everyday use.
+However, the extensive creation process of HPL means it is even more strong, durable and resistant to scratching.

-HPL surfaces are used in science rooms and school classrooms, so it’ll have no trouble standing up to everyday use in your home!
+Used in science rooms and schhigh-pressures, a high pressure surface will have no trouble standing up to everyday use in your home!